ISILab-Utalca/isilab-website/content/posts/projects/starting-post.md

 Additional dependencies: It is important to note that this tool has dependencies with Newtonsoft Json.
 If this is not installed previously, the project may present multiple errors.
 To solve this, make sure to install it from Unity's Package Manager.

 ## Usage
-To start working, select the ISILab window in Window>ISILab>LevelBuildingSidekick, this will open the main window of the tool with which you can start working.
+To start working, select the ISILab window in **Window>ISILab>LevelBuildingSidekick**, this will open the main window of the tool with which you can start working.
 Next, we will provide a series of general descriptions that you can follow to manage the tool:

 In the main window, you will find a large working area visualized with a tiling of squares, in this area you can place, move, and remove elements to shape your levels.
 To the right of this, you will find an internal inspector that will allow you to work with the specific values of the elements to be modified, their base behaviors, and the assistants that will help you work with this tool.